Best Futures for Beginners 2026 - Complete Trading Guide

 1. MNQ — Micro Nasdaq-100

-The Micro Nasdaq-100 is the best all-around starter contract.
+The micro Nasdaq-100 is the best all-around starter contract.
 It combines high liquidity with a tiny tick value, making it forgiving for new traders.

 2. MES — Micro S&P 500